Image

 • Alternative explanations: accident, third-party involvement, or circumstances inconsistent with the State’s theory.

-Our Litchfield, IL violent crime lawyers build our defense with the goal of getting the best possible outcome in your case.
+Our violent crime lawyers in Litchfield, IL focus on achieving the best possible result in every case.
 Acting quickly gives you more control and more defense options.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Litchfield, IL